zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 ### Session state

-Sharing session states between pages has a multiple benefits:
+Sharing session states between pages has multiple benefits:
 - Improves performance,
 - Reduces network traffic,
 - Avoids component state changes while rendering.

-To allow session state sharing, you can use the NextAuth.js Provider in `/pages/_app.tsx`.
+To allow session state sharing, you can use the NextAuth.js provider in `/pages/_app.tsx`.
 Take a look at the template `_app.tsx`.

 ```ts